Path-yang/Path-yang/README.md

 ### 📷 [SentinelAI](https://github.com/Path-yang/SentinelAI) *(Failed Startup Attempt)*

-*Attempted submission for the NUS SoC VIP 10k grant and IDEATE hackathon*
+*Attempted submission for NUS SoC VIP 10k grant (AY 25/26 Sem 1) and IDP IDEATE Makerthon 2025*
 In a team of 5, we build we develop SentinelAI prototype.
 It set out to build an AI-powered safety system using CCTV/IP cameras to detect falls, strokes, and industrial accidents in real time.
 The idea was to leverage existing camera infrastructure with machine learning to prevent tragedies before they happen.